-Beginning January 1, 2018, clinicians can use the newly unbundled reimbursement code CPT 99091 to bill for the time they spend reviewing and interpreting data collected or transferred by a remote monitoring tool.
+Since January 1, 2018, clinicians have used the newly unbundled reimbursement code CPT 99091 to bill for the time they spend reviewing and interpreting data collected or transferred by a remote monitoring tool.
 The changes to this code will have significant implications for accelerating the adoption of remote monitoring tools into clinical practice.

 What are the benefits of IoMT?